-- Submit scores of GMAT (400) or EXADEP (525) exams as an additional requirement for admission. - Foreign Applicants whose native language is

-- Other than English - Must also take TOEFL and achieve a minimum of 500 (written) and 173 (computerized) in their score - Other than Spanish - Submit evidence of Spanish proficiency (Spanish courses, standardized test results)
+- Submit scores of GMAT (400) or EXADEP (525) exams as an additional requirement for admission. - Have approved the following courses at the undergraduate level: - O CONT 3005 & CONT 3006, or 6-8 equivalent credits in basic accounting - o ESTA 3001 & ESTA 3002, or 6-8 equivalent credits in business statistics. - Foreign Applicants whose native language is - o Other than English - Must also take TOEFL and achieve a minimum of 500 (written) and 173 (computerized) in their score - o Other than Spanish - Submit evidence of Spanish proficiency (Spanish courses, standardized test results)